 Now we are not responsible for someone else’s happiness, that’s not where I’m going with this, but you are intelligent enough to step out of yourself for a moment and ask:

 What did I do that contributed to their upset?

 When you get a reaction from someone about your behavior, that’s a golden opportunity for you to check inward and figure out what caused that reaction.
-And, if you’ve seen that same reaction in others, you can narrow down weather the boundary you’ve established is still serving you.
+If you’ve seen that same reaction in others, you can narrow down whether the boundary you’ve established is still serving you.

 I’ve seen my girlfriends throughout my life all behave in a very similar way when it came to me reacting to the alcohol they consumed.
 The only solution in my eyes, at the time, was for them to stop drinking.

 As I looked inward at this boundary, I decided to ask myself some questions.
 This is a strategy I highly recommend for you too.
 Ask yourself really probing questions to find out how something is a problem in your life.

 Use very specific wording too.
 When you ask yourself, “Why do I feel bad?”, don’t just stop when you get an answer to that.
 That’s only your starting point.
 This is where you start to dig.

 Here’s a conversation that I had with my “inner therapist” a few years ago:

 Why do I care if someone I love drinks or not?